stevezhengshiqi/OS-X-Null-Ethernet/README.md

 For greatest compatibility, the provided build is SDK 10.6 targeting 10.6.</s>

 We use [acidanthera/MacKernelSDK](https://github.com/acidanthera/MacKernelSDK) as our library to support legacy platforms.

+1. Make sure Xcode is installed properly.

+2. Open `Terminal.app` and run `git clone https://github.com/acidanthera/MacKernelSDK`.

+3. Continue in `Terminal.app`, run `make all distribute`.

+4. Debug and Release versions will appear in `Distribute` folder.

 For `i386` users, they need to refer to [MacKernelSDK - Targeting i386](https://github.com/acidanthera/MacKernelSDK?tab=readme-ov-file#targeting-i386).